Summer's Most Popular Music Festivals main image

 Chicago, Illinois

 Lollapalooza has had a rocky history over the years.
 Created in 1991, the festival was put on hold in 1997 and resurrected again in 2003.
-After its beginning struggles, Lollapalooza has now become one of the most popular festivals, not just in Chicago, but across the nation.
+After its beginning struggles, Lollapalooza has become one of the most popular festivals in Chicago and across the nation.
 It’s been so successful in recent years, in fact, that organizers have begun similarly branded festivals in Argentina, Brazil, Chile, and Germany.
-The past couple of years have seen surprise guests appear during sets (such as Rihanna’s cameo with Eminem in 2014).
+In the past few years, surprise guests have appeared during sets (such as Rihanna’s cameo with Eminem in 2014).
 Who knows what this year will hold?

 Newport Folk Festival